joshlopes/JSBooty/README.md

 # JSBooty
-JSBooty is a very light weight javascript - meant to be light reusable for small / medium projects
+JSBooty is a very light weight javascript - meant to be light reusable for small / medium projects.

+JSBooty will handle your dependencies among all your module and will load them in Background.

-# Real Usages
+# Simple Usage

-JSBooty loads your modules / libraries with dependencies simply learn what you need to do:
+Lets suppose we have two modules - POPOVER and PRODUCT, the PRODUCT module will load some content using POPOVER's methods / functions so its dependable.

 ````
-MYMODULE = {
+PRODUCT = {
     wrapper: '',
-    requires: [],
+    requires: ['POPOVER'], // It requires the POPOVER module
     options: {},

     init: function(wrapper, options)